EU-CONEXUS Conference 2026: Challenges, Innovative Solutions and Collaborative Actions for Sustainable Urban Coastal Development

 Programme

-A more detailed version of the preliminary programme is available at the following →🔗 AGENDA
+A more detailed version of the programme will be available soon.

 Wednesday, 10 June 2026 (Agricultural University of Athens, 75 Iera Odos, Athens 118 55)